-This section contains Section 2 of the UDMSA and Section 2 of A1949.
+This section contains Section 2 of the UDMSA.
 Current New Jersey law authorizes the Commissioner of the Department of Banking and Insurance to grant licenses to debt adjustment and credit counseling services (N.J.S. § 17:16G-2).

 This definition of "affiliate" in this section was modified to replace the term "spouse" with "spouse, domestic partner or partner in a civil union" to comply with New Jersey law.